saikotek/docs/pages/web_cloud/web_hosting/ssl_dv/guide.en-gb.md

 >
 > Sectigo DV SSL certificates offered at OVHcloud are only valid for one of the following two cases on your web hosting plan:
 >
-> - a single domain name + its subdomain in “www” (e.g. `domain.tld` and `www.domain.tld`);
+> - A single domain name including the www subdomain (e.g. `domain.tld` and `www.domain.tld`)
-> - only one subdomain (e.g. `sub.domain.tld`).
+> - One subdomain (e.g. `sub.domain.tld`)
 >
 > This means that if you have other domain names/subdomains declared as multisites on your web hosting plan, they will not be able to benefit from an SSL certificate.
 >
-> You can only install one SSL certificate per Web Hosting plan.
+> You can only install one SSL certificate per web hosting plan.
 >
-> If you need to activate an SSL certificate for several domain names/subdomains declared on your Web Hosting plan, choose to install a [free Let's Encrypt SSL certificate](/links/web/hosting-options-ssl), or install your own [custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom).
+> If you need to activate an SSL certificate for several domain names/subdomains declared on your web hosting plan, choose to install a [free Let's Encrypt SSL certificate](/links/web/hosting-options-ssl), or install your own [custom SSL certificate](/pages/web_cloud/web_hosting/ssl_custom).

-**Before ordering the Sectigo DV SSL certificate on your Web Hosting plan**, check that **the domain/subdomain name** covered by your SSL certificate:
+**Before ordering the Sectigo DV SSL certificate on your web hosting plan**, check that **the domain/subdomain name** covered by your SSL certificate:

-- points to your web hosting plan’s IP address;
+- Points to your web hosting plan’s IP address.
-- is declared as a multisite on your web hosting plan.
+- Is declared as a multisite on your web hosting plan.

 > [!primary]
 >
-> If you would like to subscribe to a Sectigo DV SSL certificate for a domain name (e.g. `domain.tld`), please check that its subdomain in www (e.g. `www.domain.tld`) also points to the IP address of your web hosting plan, and is correctly declared as a multisite.
+> If you would like to subscribe to a Sectigo DV SSL certificate for a domain name (e.g. `domain.tld`), please check that its www subdomain (e.g. `www.domain.tld`) also points to the IP address of your web hosting plan, and is correctly declared as a multisite.
 >
 > If you order a Sectigo DV SSL certificate without checking that it has been sent, you will need to make a correction at a later date.
 You will then need to delete the Sectigo DV SSL certificate you have previously subscribed to **without being refunded**, then order a new one.
 The goal is for the new Sectigo DV SSL certificate to include both your domain name `domain.tld` and its subdomain in “www” `www.domain.tld`.
 >